 Why I Started Drinking Liquid Chlorophyll

+Chlorophyll has many benefits.
 Chlorophyll is believed to increase red blood cells in our body and aid in blood cell regeneration by helping the cells carry more oxygen.
 Adding liquid chlorophyll to your diet when another source of supplemental iron is present produces far better results in treating anemia.

 When your body’s pH is more acidic, you are more likely to get sick or develop an infection.
 An alkaline body pH helps to prevent sickness and disease.
 Liquid chlorophyll is an effective way to reduce acidity.
 Research also suggests that an acidic body pH can lead to cancer.
-Both natural chlorophyll and chlorophyllin have the ability to attach to heavy toxic metals and carcinogens (substances capable of causing cancer in living tissue), preventing the digestive system from absorbing them and aiding in their elimination thus possibly preventing and blocking certain cancers.
+Both natural chlorophyll and chlorophyllin have the ability to attach to heavy toxic metals and carcinogens (substances capable of causing cancer in living tissue), preventing the digestive system from absorbing them and aiding in their elimination, thus possibly preventing and blocking certain cancers.